mirogta/vmhubctl/README.md

 go build -o vmhubctl
 ```

+NOTE: The `stringer` command needs to be re-ran after changing `./oids/name.go`.

 ## Compile and Install

 The idea is to run this on Raspberri Pi connected via a LAN cable to the Wifi router, so that it could turn on and off Wifi at certain times.